simolus3/web3dart/README.md

 You can also write `wallet.toJson()` into a file which you can later open with [MyEtherWallet](https://www.myetherwallet.com/#view-wallet-info) (select Keystore / JSON File) or other Ethereum clients like geth.

+#### Custom credentials
+If you want to integrate `web3dart` with other wallet providers, you can implement `Credentials` and override the appropriate methods.

 ### Connecting to an RPC server
 The library won't send signed transactions to miners itself.
 Instead,